gebn/tflcycles_exporter/README.md

 ## Container

 Images are published to [Docker Hub][] each push.
-In a Kubernetes context, `/` is efficient to produce, so is suitable for liveness and readiness probes.
+In a Kubernetes context, the `/` endpoint is efficient to serve, so is suitable for liveness and readiness probes.

 [Docker Hub]: https://hub.docker.com/r/gebn/tflcycles_exporter/tags